Kevin Lincoln (politician)

-Kevin Lincoln (born 1980) is an American politician who was elected in 2021 as the mayor of Stockton, California.
+Kevin Jeffery Lincoln II (born October 28, 1980) is an American politician and pastor who served as the mayor of Stockton, California from 2021 to 2025.
+A member of the Republican Party, Lincoln defeated Democratic incumbent Michael Tubbs in the 2020 election.

-Biography
+Lincoln did not run for a second term as mayor in the 2024 mayoral election, and unsuccessfully ran for California's 9th congressional district against Democratic incumbent Josh Harder.
+He is currently running for the same position in the 2026 election.

+Education and career

 Kevin Jeffery Lincoln was born October 28, 1980, in San Joaquin County, and raised in Stockton.
 His mother was of Mexican descent and his father was African American.
-In 2001, he joined the U.S. Marine Corps and served on Air Force One during the administration of George W. Bush.
+In 2001, he joined the U.S. Marine Corps and served on Marine One during the administration of George W. Bush.

-He returned to California, and worked in Silicon Valley, for AlliedBarton in 2005-2008, Securitas AB in 2008-2009, and AlliedBarton again in 2009-2013.
+He returned to California, and worked in Silicon Valley, for AlliedBarton from 2005 to 2008, Securitas AB from 2008 to 2009, and AlliedBarton again from 2009 to 2013.
 He then returned to Stockton and became executive pastor of LifeSong Church.

+Mayor of Stockton

 In the November 2020 general election, Lincoln defeated Democratic incumbent mayor Michael Tubbs to serve as mayor of Stockton.
 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.
 Lincoln's party preference, however, is Republican.

+He did not run for reelection in 2024, and was succeeded by Christina Fugazi.

+U.S. House elections

+In July 2023, Lincoln announced his intention to run for California's 9th congressional district.
+In the November 2024 general election, he lost to incumbent Democrat Josh Harder.

+Lincoln is once again running in the 2026 election for California's 9th congressional district in a rematch of his 2024 race against Josh Harder.